Attention Deficit Disorder (ADD)

 - The report must be on letterhead, typed, dated and signed, including the name, title, and professional credentials of the appropriate mental health provider.

-- Documentation is valid for three (3) years from the date on the report and should be updated accordingly in order to continue receiving services with the OAS.
+- Documentation is valid for three (3) years from the date on the report and should be updated accordingly.

 Examples of Preferred Measures: